luoshiyong/ConvTransNet/README.md

 # ConvTransNet - Pytorch
-Implementation of EEDiff in Pytorch
+Implementation of ConvTransNet in Pytorch

 ## 1.Preprocess the data
 Command to run